abuzarmahmood/pr_blog_bot/README.md

 - Built with Python 3
 - Uses GitHub API for PR data extraction
-- Leverages OpenAI's API for content generation
+- Leverages OpenAI's API for content generation and image creation
 - Command-line interface for easy integration into workflows
 - Modular architecture with separate utilities for GitHub interactions, content generation, and web search